Divorce And Occupation Study

 Data for this analysis comes from the U.S. Census Bureau’s 2022 American Community Survey data tables and was retrieved via IPUMS, a collection of government datasets maintained at the University of Minnesota.

-We downloaded variables corresponding to employment status (employed vs. unemployed), employment type (private, self employed, etc.), occupation, income, and marital status, and used the weights outlined in the data to extrapolate from the sample respondents to the U.S. population.
+We downloaded variables corresponding to employment status (employed vs. unemployed), employment type (private, self-employed, etc.), occupation, income, and marital status, and used the weights outlined in the data to extrapolate from the sample respondents to the U.S. population.
 Occupation groupings come from the Census Bureau’s 2010 ACS occupation classification scheme.

 Divorce rates are calculated as the number of people currently divorced divided by an estimate of the number of people in the current population that had ever been married, leaving out marriages that ended in the death of one spouse and separations that have not been finalized as divorces.
 For the more mathematically inclined, this can also be represented as divorce rate = (currently divorced)/(currently married + currently divorced).